slewantoski/CuraSettingsWriter/README.md

 ![Menu](./help/menu.jpg)

-hereafter a sample screenshot of what you get as result.
+Hereafter a sample screenshot of what you get as result.

 ![rapport](./help/rapport.jpg)